 The big conspiracy

-The largest issue, however, was centered on broadcaster xQc, who was accused of causing the most strife on the server.
+The largest issue, however, was centred on broadcaster xQc, who was accused of causing the most strife on the server.
 With xQc accusing fellow streamer Myth of stream sniping and xQc's followers issuing death threats to streamer Ash following an in-game encounter involving Ash and xQc, the Offline TV Rust server has degraded into what is essentially a reality TV series.

-Another Offline TV server has recently been unveiled, with an emphasis on role play aspects and additional features created by Facepunch Studios.
+Another Offline TV server has recently been unveiled, with an emphasis on role-play aspects and additional features created by Facepunch Studios.
 All of this debate has undoubtedly increased interest in the game, implying that Rust may have its finest year ever.

 Rust Server Hosting